 Salary and Job Outlook Info

-Job openings for accounting auditors are expected to increase at a faster-than-average rate from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which predicts job growth of about 11% for accountants and auditors during those years.
+Job openings for accounting auditors are expected to increase at a faster-than-average rate from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS), which predicts an average job growth of about 6% for accountants and auditors during those years.
 Job-seekers who have credentials as a CPA (or other professional certifications) should fare better in a competitive job market.
-In May 2015, the BLS listed the median annual salary for auditors and accountants as $67,190.
+In May 2018, the BLS listed the median annual salary for auditors and accountants as $70,500.

 Employment opportunities for all accountants and auditors are projected to increase at a faster rate than the national average for all occupations.
 After earning a bachelor's or master's degree, individuals may consider a further professional credential offered by the Institute of Internal Auditors, as well as CPA certification in some cases.